The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version)

 More specifically, the \core's auto-active verification relies on trusted specifications for libraries, such as the I/O or cryptographic libraries that, \eg consume I/O permissions or specify the cryptographic relations between input and output parameters. \approach could be combined with verified libraries like EverCrypt~\cite{DBLP:conf/sp/ProtzenkoPFHPBB20} to reduce this trust assumption.

-Furthermore, our taint analysis relies on the correct specification of secrets and I/O operations (we use an existing tool~\cite{capslock} to identify I/O operations). \Eg not treating the pre-shared key in the running example as a secret would allow us to perform I/O operations that depend on this key in the \app.
+Furthermore, our taint analysis relies on the correct specification of secrets and I/O operations (we use an existing tool~\cite{capslock} to identify I/O operations). \Eg not treating the pre-shared key in the running example as a secret would allow us to perform I/O operations in the \app that depend on this key.

-The employed static analyses assume that the entire codebase is free of data races.
+The employed static analyses assume that the entire codebase is free of data races and, thus, exhibits defined behavior only~\cite{go-memory-model}.
 While we auto-actively prove race freedom for the \core, this remains an assumption for the \app.
 Our implicit annotations clearly indicate where in the \app we rely on this assumption.
 Additionally, the static analyses do not soundly handle certain hard-to-analyze features such as the \code{unsafe} package (\eg allowing arbitrary pointer arithmetic), \code{cgo} (\ie the ability to invoke C functions), or reflection.
 We rely on the codebase not using them in a way that would invalidate the analysis results. \approach could be extended by additional static analyses to reduce these assumptions, \eg by performing a data race analysis and checking for uses of the \code{unsafe} and \code{cgo} packages and reflection.
 As such, these assumptions are not an inherent limitation of \approach itself.
+We report case-studies-related limitations of the static analyses in \secref{diodon-evaluation}.